Time-smoothing for parabolic variational problems in metric measure spaces: Introduction

 Regarding the first issue, we observe that one of the most widely used notions of $BV$ functions, in the metric setting, makes use of a relaxation procedure performed on minimal 1-weak upper gradients of Lipschitz functions, \cite{mir}, with the total variation of a function $f$ on any domain $\Omega\subset\X$ being defined as

 Therefore, it appears necessary to extend the validity of \cite[Lemma 6.8]{ms} to the limiting exponent $p=1$ in order to employ successfully the time-smoothing technique for the \textsc{tvf} problem if one aims at showing, for instance, some regularity properties for its minimizers.
+This was for example one of the key-issues in \cite{bkp}, where it was necessary to use explicitly the partial estimates made possible by the main result in the present work in order to establish a De Giorgi type estimate for the variational solutions of the \textsc{tvf}, and then their continuity at some point\footnote{The lack of partial estimates at the early stages of \cite{bkp} was actually the starting point of the present study.}.

 It turns out that the solution to this now longstanding question is contained in the very definition of the parabolic spaces $L^p(0,\tau;N^{1,p}(\Omega))$ itself and in the related measure-theoretic properties of such spaces, combined with the formal notion of parabolic minimal $p$-weak upper gradients and their behavior and, last but not least, with the customary notion of time mollification of a parabolic Sobolev function via a standard time mollifier.